People frequently ask what I think is better: a pellet grill or a charcoal grill.

 Many say that adding wood chunks or chips to a charcoal grill can give a strong wood flavor, stronger than you get from a pellet grill.

-The best pellet grills are typically going to be a more expensive investment than most charcoal grills with many models costing over $1000.
+The best pellet grills are typically going to be a more expensive investment than most charcoal grills.
+The best Traeger grill is close to $2000, Camp Chef pellet grills anything from $600 to over $1300, and most other pellet grills priced upwards of $1,000.

 Now that’s not to say you can’t get a charcoal grill that costs just as much.
-However, it is easily possible to pick up a used kettle grill for under $50.
+However, it is easily possible to pick up a brand-new kettle grill for under $200, a used kettle grill for under $50, or even a brand-new compact charcoal grill for under $50 if you will only ever cook small amounts.

 When it comes to pellet grills, you, of course, burn wood pellets for heat instead of charcoal.

-Like charcoal, some brands of wood pellet are more expensive than others.
+Like charcoal, the best pellets for smoking are more expensive than others.
 With the more expensive ones tending not to jam up the auger that feeds pellets to the hopper.

 Outside of pellets, you need to consider the cost of replacement parts that may break down the road when the grill is out of warranty.